Program Logo

 Description

-Recipients of the Mary Bowman Arts in Activism Award will be asked to share the art that was funded by this award within one year upon recipient's receipt of funds.
+Please note: Recipients of the Mary Bowman Arts in Activism Award will be asked to share the art that was funded by this award within one year after recipient's receipt of funds.
 The National AIDS Memorial will have no ownership of the art - we simply wish to share with our funding partner the inspiring work that it supported.

 The Mary Bowman Arts in Activism Award